‘General Hospital’ Spoilers: Missing Painting And A Mysterious Stranger, Quartermaine Party Full Of Surprises

 — Ivy Natalia (@itsivynatalia) April 18, 2017

 This also means that maybe the woman in the portrait could be her mother.
-At least it could be someone special to her as she has come all the way from Turkey to seek out Tracy.
-Is it all about the money or is the value from the painting more than that?
+At least, it could be someone special to her, as she has come all the way from Turkey to seek out Tracy.
+Is it all about the money, or is the value of the painting more than that?

 How do you think this will all play out for Tracy Quartermaine?
 What is Samira’s agenda?
 Be sure to catch General Hospital to see what happens leading up to Tracy’s departure in May.